 Direct Entry Master of Science in Nursing Program

-Our Direct Entry MSN program leverages your previous non-nursing bachelor degree to fast-track your master’s in nursing education.
+Our Pleasant Prairie Direct Entry MSN program for non-nurses leverages your previous bachelor degree to fast-track your master’s in nursing education.
 This 19–21 month, second-degree accelerated nursing program provides the academic foundation and clinical skills required to sit for the NCLEX-RN licensure exam through a blend of online coursework, hands-on labs, and clinical experience.

 To be eligible for our competitive nursing program, you must have a non-nursing bachelor’s degree, complete any necessary prerequisites, and have a minimum cumulative GPA of 3.0 in your conferred Baccalaureate Degree.

 During the full-time, five-semester program, you will complete a rigorous blend of online and on-site curriculum—all framed within the context of Catholic, Jesuit values.